trevorwslee/TFTImageShow/README.md

 # Sketch Highlight -- TFT LCD Library `bodmer/TFT_eSPI`

+Here is how `bodmer/TFT_eSPI` used in the sketch.

-First a global `tft` object is defined like
+First, a global `tft` object is defined like
 ```
   #include <TFT_eSPI.h>
   TFT_eSPI tft = TFT_eSPI();